shapeshift/web/README.md

     yarn build
     ```

-6. Run `yarn env dev` to generate a `.env` file
+6. Run `yarn env dev` to generate a `.env` file.

-    > ⚠️ On Windows, _[Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/)_ (WSL) is required but **WE DO NOT SUPPORT THIS ENVIRONMENT, SO USE IT AT YOUR OWN RISK**.
-    >
-    > If you do use WSL, make sure to store your clone of the repo on the WSL filesystem in order to avoid issues with line endings and to enjoy better performance.
-    >
-    > **Please do NOT ask our Engineering team for further help with WSL.**

-7. (optional) Other configuration:
+7. Other recommended configurations:

-    To use the `.git-blame-ignore-revs` file to ignore specific commits, update the project's git configuration by running `git config --local blame.ignoreRevsFile .git-blame-ignore-revs`.
+    To use the `.git-blame-ignore-revs` file to ignore specific commits, update the project's git configuration by running:

+    ```sh
+    git config --local blame.ignoreRevsFile .git-blame-ignore-revs
+    ```

 ### Commands